MajuBodas/py4e/README.md

 Most of the assingments inside the folders are matching the chapter of the free python book provided.
 The Coursera Specialization also follows the book's chapter order.

-**Note that the question the file .py solves is commented above the solution**
+**Note that the question that the .py file solves is commented above the solution**